KitNeko/kitneko/README.md

 ## sup all my fellas!
-Im Kit a developer who does random stuff when i feel like it. also know a BIT about servers
+Im Kit a developer who does random stuff when i feel like it. also knows a LOT ABOUT SERVERS and web development
 <!--
 **KitNeko/kitneko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.